rwalters/prime_patterns/README.md

 ## Naive Prime Solution

 I created a simple method of discovering if a number is a prime.
-I just have a series of rules that perform a series of checks through guard clauses.
+I just perform a series of checks using guard clauses.
 For example, since 2 is prime, [I have a check to return true for that input](https://github.com/rwalters/prime_patterns/blob/master/lib/prime_naive.rb#L3), and since a prime number [has to be greater than 1](http://en.wikipedia.org/wiki/Prime_number), if an input is less than 2, [I return false](https://github.com/rwalters/prime_patterns/blob/master/lib/prime_naive.rb#L4).
 There are then other checks on what is not a prime before we just return true, since the input must be a prime at that point.

 ```ruby
   def is_prime?(input)